 Jason Grundy, Managing Director - Middle East

 Alternatively, if you have a friend who is looking for a new job, why not be rewarded for recommending Robert Walters?
 Find out more

-Find out what you're worth by download our latest Global Salary Survey
+Find out what you're worth by download our latest Middle East Salary Survey